 Based on the information gathered during the site evaluation, as well as your feedback on the preliminary proposals, we will prepare a fixed-cost, revised proposal.
 We are happy to revise your proposal so that we can present a solution that meets your budget and renewable energy goals.

 Step 6: Solar Installation

 If you choose to have Maine Solar install your solar electric system, we will prepare an installation contract.
-We manage all aspects of the system installation including permitting, CMP paperwork, and registering your system.
+We manage all aspects of the system installation, including permitting, utility paperwork, and registering your system.
 This can all be done online.

-Our qualified and experienced installation team will get the job done quickly and professionally, ensuring a safe and code-compliant installation.
+Our qualified and experienced installation team will get the job done efficiently and professionally, ensuring a safe and code-compliant installation.
 After installation, we will activate your system and set up your monitoring software.
-We warranty our installations for five years and will be there to assist you with any questions you may have during the installation and beyond.
+We warranty our installations for ten years and will be there to assist you with any questions you may have during the installation and beyond.